autokitteh/autokitteh/docs/logging.md

 ## Default Level

-The default minimum logging level is [Info](https://pkg.go.dev/go.uber.org/zap/zapcore#InfoLevel).
+The default logging level is [Info](https://pkg.go.dev/go.uber.org/zap/zapcore#InfoLevel).
 To change this, set the following AutoKitteh config value to the lower-case or all-caps name of the level you want.
 For example: